-As I have written a couple of times, the first thing we should do is to look at the mach-o headers of the binary files.
-This can quickly gives us valuable information and save us some future time.
+As I have written a couple of times, the first thing we should do is to look at the Mach-O headers of the binary files.
+This can quickly gives us valuable information and save us some time.

-Gdb has hit a EXC_BAD_ACCESS exception at the entrypoint address, meaning that memory permissions are wrong.
-The segment is now decrypted (you can compare this code with the code you get if you try to disassemble the binary) and we can dump it with gdb itself or my readmem util.
+GDB has hit a EXC_BAD_ACCESS exception at the entrypoint address, meaning that memory permissions are wrong.
+The segment is now decrypted (you can compare this code with the code you get if you try to disassemble the binary) and we can dump it with GDB itself or my readmem util.
 What we are unable to do is to step and debug the dropper binary.
-To dump using readmem just use “readmem -p PID -a 0x7000 -s 0xB9000”, with gdb “dump memory FILENAME 0x7000 0xC0000”.
-This will give you the full “_eh_frame” segment which you can then load into a disassembler.
-It’s not a mach-o binary so the disassembler will complain but you know where the entrypoint is so you can disassemble from there.
+To dump using readmem just use readmem -p PID -a 0x7000 -s 0xB9000, and with GDB dump memory FILENAME 0x7000 0xC0000.
+This will give you the full _eh_frame segment which you can then load into a disassembler.
+It’s not a full Mach-O binary so the disassembler will complain but you know where the entrypoint is so you can disassemble from there.

 Can you spot anything special here?

-At offset 0x22F7 we have the size of the binary, 0xB5DF9, and at 0x22FB starts the persistency binary that will be installed by the dropper.
-At 0xB80F8 we can find the configuration file “Bs-V7qIU.cYL“.
-Has a size of 0x8F0 bytes (offset 0xB8138), and starts at offset 0xB813C.
+At offset 0x22F7 we have the size of the binary, 0xB5DF9, and at offset 0x22FB starts the persistency binary that will be installed by the dropper.
+At offset 0xB80F8 we can find the configuration file Bs-V7qIU.cYL.
+It has a size of 0x8F0 bytes (offset 0xB8138), and starts at offset 0xB813C.
 The configuration file as usual is encrypted.

 Let’s recap what we have seen until now.
 The dropper is using more or less the same techniques as older HackingTeam RCS samples and its code is more or less the same.
 The new things we can observe is the binary using Apple’s binary protection feature and a small anti-debugging trick.
 Until now, nothing spectacular.
 Either this is an old sample or HackingTeam are still using the same code base as before the hack.